 Criteria Question Yes IP ld No Optional comments (Max 250 characters) 3 The agency actively manages information 3.9 Department only question.
 The agency maintains an Information Asset Register either independently or as part of an existing register (as required by Information Standard 44).
 (This is a requirement for departments.
 It is not a requirement for local government, GOCs or other agencies, and they are not required to respond to this question.)
-4 Organisational structure and resourcing to the RTI and IP functio ns is app ropriate 4.1 The total number of staff performing RTI/IP functions in your agency, including: - all staff in a dedicated RTI/IP unit, and - all other staff performing RTI/IP functions.
-(Report number of whole nun nbers) (No ptional comments lax 250 characters) (FTE) of of staff i me equiva the numb eported at als accepta er oove ptional comments lax 250 characters) (Asked again rega rdless of r esponse i n 2010 AEA.)
-4.2 Thinking only of the staff included in your answer to the previous question, please estimate the percentage of the total FTE time which is spent on RTI, IP and any other non- RTI/IP functions.
+4 Organisational structure and resourcing to the RTI a nd IP fu nctions is appr opriate 4.1 Total RTI and IP The total number of staff and full time equivalent of the number of staff performing RTI and IP functions in your agency, including: ., rt whole er of stat number Optional comments (Max 250 - all staff in a dedicated RTI/IP unit, and characters) of staff reported above - all other staff performing RTI and IP functions.
+(For example, if three staff members work on RTI or IP functions at least part of their time enter 3 in the first box.
+If the first staff member works full time on RTI and IP, the second staff member works half of the time on RTI (this is 0.5 FTE) and the last staff member works only one day a week on IP (0.2 FTE) then the total FTE for the three staff members is $1 + 0.5 + 0.2 = 1.7$).
+4.2 Split between RTI and IP and Other.
+Thinking only of the staff included in your answer to the previous question, please estimate the percentage of the total FTE time which is spent on RTI, IP and any other non- RTI/IP functions.
 (Percentages must add to 100.
-If no time is RTI IP Other fu Total (% Time s Optional comments ocharacters) spent on any function please enter "0".)
-(Asked anain rena rdless of r esnonse i in 2010 AEA.)
-4.3 Resourcing to IP and RTI functions is Asked again appropriate. even if response in 2010 AEA was 'Yes'.
+If no time is spent on a Time spent (%) RTI IP Other functions :(%) (M optional comments lax 250 characters) function please enter "0".)
+(For example, with the previous 3 staff, if the first staff member works half the time on RTI and half on IP, the second half their time on RTI only and the third .2 on IP only, then 9 RTI = .5 + .5 FTE out of 3 FTE = 33% IP = .5 + .2 FTE out of 3 FTE = 23% Non RTI or IP = .5 + .8 FTE out of 3 FTE = 44% if other rounded up so % totals 100%).